In which phase of the cell cycle are chromosomes duplicated? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and replicate.
+Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and produce new cells.
 These phases include G1, S, G2, and M.

 Identify the purpose of each phase: G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
-S phase is where DNA replication occurs, duplicating the chromosomes.
-G2 phase is the second gap phase where the cell prepares for mitosis.
-M phase is where mitosis occurs, leading to cell division.
+S phase is the synthesis phase where DNA replication occurs, duplicating the chromosomes.
+G2 phase is the second gap phase where the cell continues to grow and prepares for mitosis.
+M phase is the mitosis phase where the cell divides.

-Focus on chromosome duplication: Chromosome duplication is a key event in the cell cycle, ensuring that each daughter cell receives a complete set of chromosomes.

 Watch next